 Watch the video: MapBrowser - 3D Viewer & 3D Export

-- When you are in 3D view, click the Line tool.
+- Once you are in 3D view, click the Line tool.

 The measurements include:

-- Line length - the distance between the both ends of the line in meters, kilometers, feet, yards, miles, or nautical miles.
+- Line length - the distance between the both ends of the line in meters, kilometres, feet, yards, miles, or nautical miles.

 - Pitch - the angle of the line relative to the horizon in degrees or rise/run ratio.

-- Relative height - the difference in height between both ends of the line in meters, kilometers, feet, yards, miles, or nautical miles.
+- Relative height - the difference in height between both ends of the line in meters, kilometres, feet, yards, miles, or nautical miles.

-Use the Area tool to measure the area, perimeter and pitch of a surface on Nearmap’s 3D imagery.
+Use the Polygon tool to measure the area, perimeter and pitch of a surface on Nearmap’s 3D content.

 - Draw out a polygon by single-clicking on each desired vertex.